 We wanted to get out on the road early this morning.
 Yordie has relatives in the area, and she wanted to show us around Lewisporte.
 First stop was breakfast.
 Yordie remembered there was a nice restaurant in the mall.
 There is something so straightforward about the Newfoundland culture and what a wicked sense of humour!
 Sure enough much to my delight, the name of the restaurant is called, Restaurant in The Mall.
-That is pretty straightforward.
 After a traditional breakfast we were off to visit Uncle Abner, but he wasn’t home.
 Yordie left him a voice message.
 Maybe next time Uncle Abner.

 The weather was quite windy today.
 They were calling for 80-100 km winds.
 We laughed when we would see a small clearing in the sky.
 Wait a minute and it is gone.
 We followed the shoreline and headed towards the “circle” today.
 For those that know the song I’se Da B’y, there is a point in the song that mentions three villages.
 Fogo, Twillingate, Moreton’s Harbour…all around the circle.
 Fogo Island is not possible today due to the timing of the ferry and the strong winds, but first stop was Moreton’s Harbour.
 The ocean was churning and swelling.
 Every turn in the car presented us with a new subject for a painting.
 Rocky knolls, tiny villages, waves crashing against the shoreline all yelling stop and take a picture of me!
 I can’t possibly describe the beauty and the power of Mother Nature.
 I’m running out of adjectives.